The research program of GEAS is based on the study of contemporary or modern East Asia (Japan, China, Korea) in its wider global context.

-The Ph.D. training program is designed to develop core competences that are central for conducting discipline-based research in and on East Asia as well as a set of transferable skills that enable doctoral candidates to develop successful careers either in academia or in policy relevant employment.
-Moreover, the doctoral training program is characterized by a high level of international exchange.
-All doctoral candidates are encouraged to a minimum of six months of conducting original research in the region based at a partner university in East Asia and to participate in a two week Summer School.
+The PhD training program is designed to develop core competences that are central for conducting discipline-based research in and on East Asia, as well as a set of transferable skills that enable doctoral candidates to develop successful careers either in academia or in policy-relevant employment.
+Moreover, the doctoral training program is characterized by international exchange.
+All doctoral candidates are encouraged to a minimum of six months of conducting original research in the region based at a partner university in East Asia and to participate in a two-week Summer School.

 Core competences for research include the following:

-- excellent area expertise on one country in East Asia (China, Japan, Korea)
+- excellent area of expertise in one country in East Asia (China, Japan, Korea)

 - broad regional competence in East Asia